 Feedback Incentives Learning Group

-In its first year, the group has learned about feedback incentives by:
+The group is learning about feedback incentives by:

-- Testing monetary and social incentives that can motivate improvements in nonprofit and funder listening practices within their group member networks
+- Testing monetary and social incentives that can support improvements in nonprofit and funder listening practices

 - Hosting a series of Learning Talks between group members and experts in adjacent fields